 Potential Biological Removal (PBR) is the product of minimum population size, one-half the maximum productivity rate, and a "recovery" factor (MMPA Sec.
 3. 16 U.S.C.
 1362; Wade and Angliss 1997).
-The minimum population size is 549.
+The minimum population size for the Gulf of Maine stock is 549 whales.
 The maximum productivity rate is the default value of 0.04.
 The "recovery" factor, which accounts for endangered, depleted, or threatened stocks, or stocks of unknown status relative to optimum sustainable population (OSP) is assumed to be 0.10 because this stock is listed as an endangered species under the Endangered Species Act (ESA).
 PBR for the Gulf of Maine humpback whale stock is 1.1 whales.